You've come to The Right Place

-We may also require a guarantor (normally, you will require a guarantor if your nett income is less than 2½ times the monthly rent).
+We may also require a Guarantor (normally, you will require a Guarantor if your income is less than 2½ times the rent).
 Guarantors will also undergo referencing and credit checking.

-Guarantors must be UK homeowners in permanent employment, whose nett income exceeds 2½ times the monthly rent.
+Guarantors must be UK homeowners in permanent employment, whose income exceeds 3 times the rent.
 Evidence of their status will be required, which may be given by any TWO of the following original documents: